ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 There are no warranties of any kind, and there is no service or technical support available for these materials from IBM®.
 As a recommended practice, review carefully any materials that you download from this site before using them on a live system.

 Though the materials provided herein are not supported by the IBM Service organization, your comments are welcomed by the developers, who reserve the right to revise, re-adapt or remove the materials at any time.
 To report a problem, or provide suggestions or comments, open a GitHub issue.

-## Before you begin

-Before you use the scripts:

-*	Log in to your Deployment Server and verify that Terraform and Ansible are installed.
-*	Download the SAP kits from the SAP Portal to your Deployment Server.
-Make note of the download locations.
-Ansible decompresses all of the archive kits.
-For more information, see the readme file.
-*	Create or retrieve an IBM Cloud API key.
-The API key is used to authenticate with the IBM Cloud platform and to determine your permissions for IBM Cloud services.
-*	Create or retrieve your SSH key ID.
-You need the 40-digit UUID for the SSH key, not the SSH key name.

-During configuration you can specify an existing VPC to use, instead of creating a new VPC.

-For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier virtual private cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).

 ## Script files
 {: #terraform-sap-hana-vsi-files}